Grokzen/pykwalify/docs/Validation Rules.md

  - regex or re

+## sequence or seq

+Sequence of values.
+Specifying 'type: seq' is optional when 'sequence' or 'seq' in found in the schema.

+## mapping or map

+Mapping of values (dict).
+Specifying 'type: map' is optional when 'mapping' or 'map' is found in the schema.

 ## required or req

 Value is required when true (Default is false).
 This is similar to not-null constraint in RDBMS.